This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-At just 6.4 ounces, it’s lightweight yet powerful, ideal for tackling tough soil and weeds.
+At just 6.4 ounces, it’s lightweight yet strong enough to handle demanding tasks.

 3. Showa Atlas 300 Latex Coated Work Gloves Large